porscheinformatik/pnet-data-api/README.md

 * `companygroups`

-# Testing with Postman
+## Testing with Postman

 [Postman](https://www.getpostman.com/) is a free tool for accessing REST interfaces.
 Download the tool and install it.
 Finally, you can import the [Partner.&#78;et Data API.postman_collection.json](https://raw.githubusercontent.com/porscheinformatik/pnet-data-api/master/src/postman/Partner.&#78;et%20Data%20API.postman_collection.json) collection with a lot of samples.

-## Perform a login
+### Perform a login

 First, execute the "Login" request.
-Set the username and the password in the "Body" tab (alternatively, you can specify global variables).
-The request should return with `200 OK`.
-Select the "Headers" tab and copy the token from the `Authorization` header field.
+In order to do so, edit the collection in the sidebar, open the variables tab and enter the credentials at the appropriate variables.
+Execute the Login request afterwards.
+It should return with `200 OK`.
+The "Headers" tab contains the `Authorization` header field.
+The Login request will automatically copy this bearer code to the appropriate collection variable.
+The token is valid for one hour.

-## Access data
+### Access data

-Next, execute the "About" request.
-Paste the token in the "Authorization" tab (alternatively, you can specify a global variable).
-Be aware, that the token is only valid for one hour after the login!
+Next, execute the "About" request (the collection variables should contain the necessary token after you have executed the login request).
 The request should return with `200 OK` and the "Body" tab should contain some information about versions an the user.

+All the other GET request work likewise.

 # Java Client Library